AIoT-MLSys-Lab/Efficient-LLMs-Survey/README.md

-# Efficient GPT: Survey, Seminars, Papers, Benchmarks, and Open-Source Resources.
+# Efficient GPT: Survey, Papers, Benchmarks, and Open-Source Resources.

 ### ToDo (05/10/2023)
 * Keep adding papers into the list.